Doctor of Philosophy

 Applicants should have solid preparation at the college level in the biological or social sciences and one year of college-level mathematics.

 Students entering the doctoral program typically have a strong background in undergraduate science and frequently have a master's degree in public health, or public health research experience.
+(A master’s degree is not required to apply for this program.)

 Core Competencies PhD